 Tutorial 29.
 Buffering and storing audio

 If we want to store audio within MEAP, we need to give it a place in memory to live, so we are going to create an empty buffer of ints.
 Specifically, we are going to use the datatype int16_t which specifies that these integers will be 16-bit integers (which is the format that our audio codec chip uses).
 The size of the array we create will determine how much audio we can record.
 Our sampling rate is 32768 Hz, so if we created a buffer of 32768 int16_t's, we would be able to record one second of audio.
-In our example we'll create and array of 131072 int16_t's, which corresponds to four seconds of audio.
-We can use this buffer to store less than four seconds but never more.
-If you try to create a buffer larger than the one we created, you will likely get an error because we don't have that much memory available when declaring arrays in this way.
+In our example we'll create and array of 327680 int16_t's, which corresponds to a maximum of ten seconds of audio.

 In the global variable section we'll add the following code: